eyescroll/BrookesBlog/_posts/2020-10-07-is-tone-the-responsibility-of-font.md

 Sometimes, however, typeface is essential to the message of a word.
 Certain brands rely on their font as part of their identity; others need typeface to appeal to their core market in competitive areas; more still are dependent on it for emphasis where every inch of space and detail is at a premium.
 If there are no clear alternatives- no adverbs on speech, no body language in conversation, no tone of voice- then type may be the only way to present tone.

 ![](../uploads/article3-walterfuneralhome.jpg)

+Which of these three is most likely to assist the company in being hired?